 with Sally Larson

 This is a review and re-testing for people who already hold a CRMA certificate and wish to renew their certification.
-Sept 4th is a one day course, including recertification testing on that day.
-In November, the first day 11/20 will be a review day with the actual re-certification done on the second day 11/27.
+This recertification course is a one day course, including recertification testing on that day.
 You must provide a copy of your current certificate along with your registration for this course.